MarcinKonowalczyk/psll-lang/README.md

 ruby ./Pyramid-Scheme/pyra.rb ./exmaples/nargin_counter.pyra 4 3 5 2 4
 ```

-or with the `psll` bash script:
+or with the `psll.sh` bash script:

 ```
-./psll ./examples/nargin_counter.psll 4 3 5 2 4
+./psll.sh ./examples/nargin_counter.psll 4 3 5 2 4
 ```

 The output is `nargin: 5`